vildekristine99/DAT110-oblig2/README.md

 The aim of this task it to implement the broker-side processing of the messages received from clients in the `Dispatcher.java` class.
 The `doProcess`-method of the dispatcher runs in a loop where it in turn checks the current client sessions for an incoming message using the `hasData`-method.
 If the client has sent a message, then it will invoke the `dispatch`-method which in turn will invoke a method named on the form `onX` for a processing a message of type `X`.

 The dispatcher contains an implementation of the `onConnect` and on `onDisconnect`-methods.
-Your task is to complete the implementation of the remaining methods:
+Your task is to complete the implementation of the remaining methods in [Dispatcher.java](https://github.com/selabhvl/dat110-project2-startcode/blob/master/src/no/hvl/dat110/broker/Dispatcher.java)

 - `public void onCreateTopic(CreateTopicMsg msg)`